 Community Engagement: Oregon Symphony musicians and visiting guest artists, including Artist-in-Residence Colin Currie, will perform at over a dozen social service agencies serving homeless and immigrant/refugee communities throughout the season.
 We will also make tickets to concerts at the Arlene Schnitzer Concert Hall available to social service partner groups and their clients throughout the season.

 This spring we bring to Portland the Lullaby Project, which helps mothers develop stronger bonds with their children through the composition and recording of unique lullabies.
 This work is designed to provide healthy beginnings for young children and build bonds between mothers and children in challenging situations such as housing insecurity.

-The music created by the mothers, songwriters, and musicians will be showcased in a special community performance on April 26, which will be live-streamed on the Oregon Symphony Facebook page.
-To watch this performance, follow us on Facebook and visit our page at 6 pm PST on April 26.
+The music created by the mothers, songwriters, and musicians was showcased in a special community performance on April 26, live-streamed on the Oregon Symphony Facebook page.

 Community Service: Oregon Symphony musicians, staff, and board members will volunteer at three social service partners selected in a collaborative process to reflect the Sounds of Home project.

 Mayor Ted Wheeler has stepped forward as honorary chair of the series, while other leading figures will contribute on social issues they care about in our community: Sasha Roiz (television star from Grimm and an immigrant himself) for immigration, Cheryl Strayed (author of Wild) for environment, and Storm Large (Portland’s own singer/songwriter) for homelessness.